LTurns/LTurns/README.md

 - Writer for the University Tab
 - Part time job at the Student Union

-#### University of Westminster (2016 to 2017)

-- Masters: Audio Technology, Applicable Courses: Audio-Visual works on Games (WWise Software), Adobe XD from App Prototypes, Short Films and Animations
-- Utilised WWise, Logic & Protools Sound Interfaces
-- Use of XD and Adobe Animate for constructing application prototypes
-- Merit
-- Part time job at Ashbourne Private School in Kensington

 ## Hobbies <a name="chapter-5"></a>

 - Composing music
 - Endless brunches or pub lunches